vackosar/vackosar.github.io/_posts/2017-12-25-Cheap-And-Tiny-Walking-Desk.md

 - When maximally extended, the desk is little bit wobbly, but not as much that it would cause any functional issues.

 # Conclusion
 I am happy for the time being with my setup.
+Long term I will consider buying full size electrical treadmill.